ginagruenhage/cmdsr/README.md

 The output list can then be summarized using the `summary.cmds()` function and plotted using either `plot.cmds()` for a simple plot of the embedding or `googleVis.cmds()` for an interactive visualization using googleVis charts.

+We recommend taking a look at the *personality* vignette to get started with the package.